 - Configuring pin properties: Since a pin has several properties, including a name and a designator, it can be configured on the schematic of the preferences dialog.

 - You can utilize the schematic library panel to create symbols.

 - Components can be created with the design objects in the schematic library editor.
-They can be either copied and pasted from one library to another or to the schematic library editor.
+They can be copied and pasted from one library to another or the schematic library editor.